Finish online

 The cost of business liability insurance depends on various factors.
 These factors are:

-• The industry in which you operate and the profession you exercise
+• The industry in which you operate and the profession you practice

-• Your gross annual salary and annual turnover
+• Your gross annual salary and annual sales

 • The amount you want to insure